abpframework/abp/docs/en/framework/ui/mvc-razor-pages/javascript-api/dom.md

 ## Pre-Build Initializers

-ABP Framework is using the DOM events to initialize some kind of HTML elements when they are added to the DOM after than the page was already initialized.
+ABP is using the DOM events to initialize some kind of HTML elements when they are added to the DOM after than the page was already initialized.

 > Note that the same initializers also work if these elements were already included in the initial DOM.
 So, whether they are initially or lazy loaded, they work as expected.